 If you are interested in this Body of Work, you could talk about the Worn Wear campaign in the Individual Oral.
 The named author would be ‘Patagonia’.
-As a mixed media campaign, you should decide whether to focus on one of teh stories from the website, the still images from the campaign, or an extract from one of the short films.
+As a mixed media campaign, you should decide whether to focus on one of the stories from the website, the still images from the campaign, or an extract from one of the short films.
 If you choose a film extract you should provide screenshots and a transcript of the relevant section you have isolated.
-You could explore the Field of Inquiry of Science, Technology and the Environment and a Global Issue such as ‘sustainability’ or ‘the commodification of nature’ (depending on whether or not you agree that Patagonia is an example of an ethical and sustainable company, or whether you feel they are, like other companies, simply exploiting images of nature connect to their followers and push their brand).
 Speak to your teacher about ways to pair these advertisements with a literary text, or use the following suggestions as a starting point:

 - Ismail Kadare’s Broken April – when Mark Ukacciera looks at the desolate landscape of Northern Albania, what does he see?
-You could talk profitably about how, for Mark, the landscape represents the tenets of the Kanun and, importantly, how those living on the land are an important revenue stream for those who rule.
+You could talk profitably about how, for Mark, the landscape represents the tenets of the Kanun and, importantly, how those living on the land are merely a revenue stream for those who rule.

 - Haruki Murakami’s The Elephant Vanishes – in these short stories, the narrators have all lost touch with the natural world and seem to live in a ‘dead’ corporate world, surrounded by brands and material goods, but lacking something vital they need to live full lives.
 Emissaries from the natural world are either misunderstood or ignored.